vxj9800/bareMetalRP2040/README.md

 # Bare Metal RP2040: A Step-By-Step Guide
 This project started with a pre-conceived notion that Pico C/C++ SDK contains a lot of bloat (although I am pretty sure this is not at all true :sweat_smile:).
-However, soon the goal of this project became understanding how any Arm^:copyright:^ microcontroller (&micro;C) can be programmed using a generic compiler and the datasheet of the &micro;C, i.e. without using any manufacturer provided framework/SDK.
+However, soon the goal of this project became understanding how any Arm<sup>&copy;</sup> microcontroller (&micro;C) can be programmed using a generic compiler and the datasheet of the &micro;C, i.e. without using any manufacturer provided framework/SDK.

 A good amount of discussion in this guide is inspired from the [bare-metal-programming-guide](https://github.com/cpq/bare-metal-programming-guide) repository by [Sergey Lyubka](https://github.com/cpq).
 However, the discussion there is prepared for NUCLEO-F429ZI development board which houses an STM32F429ZI &micro;C. The RP2040 &micro;C on the other hand, which this guide focusses on, is quite different compared to STM32F429ZI in terms of boot-up process, and thus requires many extra steps before any code can be executed on it.